 “All the fighting, all the keeping it at bay, it weakens me.
 I lash out when I shouldn’t.”

 “Uh huh,” Brian said.
 “Okay, but none of that really makes sense.
 It seems more like you’re constantly paying attention to it, worshipping it.
 It looks like you have a shrine to the elephant.
-If fighting it is your purpose, isn’t it controlling you?”
+How can you fight it if it's controlling you?”

 Tony, dark bags under his eyes, shook his head.
 “That elephant is evil, Brian.
 It wants me dead.
 It wants you dead.
-I can’t let that happen.
-You can’t get in the way of what I’m doing here.
-That’s what I’m risking if you tell, that’s what we’re both risking.”
+That’s what I’m risking if you tell, what we’re both risking.
+Don't get in the way of what I’m doing here. ”

 “Do you think it’s doing things to Mom too?
-She doesn’t even seem to like or care about us anymore.
-Not to mention she’s doing my pain pills.”
+She doesn’t seem to like or care about us anymore.
+She’s doing my pain pills.”

 “I love you, Brian.”